Erzi (aul)

-Erzi (Эрзи; Аьрзи) is a medieval village (aul) in the Dzheyrakhsky District of Ingushetia.
-It is part of the rural settlement (administrative center) of Olgeti.
-The entire territory of the settlement is included in the Dzheyrakh-Assa State Historical-Architectural and Natural Museum-Reserve and is under state protection.
+Erzi (Эрзи; Аьрзи) is a medieval village (aul) in the Dzheyrakhsky District of Ingushetia, Russia, in the North Caucasus.

+The village's complex of Ingush towers is one of the principal historical monuments in the Erzi Nature Reserve, which takes its name from the settlement.

+Erzi forms part of the Olgeti rural settlement, and also lies within the Dzheyrakh-Assa State Historical, Architectural and Natural Museum-Reserve, where it is under state protection.

 Nomenclature

 The word "Erzi" (Аьрзи) translates from the Ingush as 'eagle'.
-According to Ingush folklore, Erzi was founded on a place where there once was an eagle's nest.
+According to Ingush folklore, Erzi was founded on a site where there was once an eagle's nest.